hyperf/hyperf/docs/en/validation.md

 The validator adds a scenario function, so we can easily modify the validation rules on demand.

-> This feature requires a version of this component greater than or equal to 2.2.7 Create a `SceneRequest` as follows：
+> This feature requires a version of this component greater than or equal to 2.2.7 Create a `SceneRequest` as follows:

 ```php
 <?php